ShangjinTang/dotfiles/README.md

 Dotfiles for macOS and Linux (ArchLinux & Ubuntu), managed by [dotbot](https://github.com/anishathalye/dotbot).

-An out-of-box use with multiple features, easy to install and customize.
+An out-of-the-box configuration with multiple features, easy to install and customize.

 ## Supported OS